Grant-Giesbrecht/DDF/Syntax.md

-# KV File Syntax
+# DDF File Syntax

 _NOTE: This project is still under development and the syntax rules are subject to change_

-This file describes the nitty gritty syntax details for version 2.0 KV files.
+This file describes the nitty gritty syntax details for version 1.0 DDF files.

 Note: When describing syntax, parenthesis will indicate optional components, and dollar signs will indicate parameter names that must be replaced with their actual values.
 In this document, literal dollar signs will be escaped with a backslash.

 ## File Elements
-Every KV file consists of these elements:
+Every DDF file consists of these elements:
   * __Version statements:__ Describes file version
   * __Header statements:__ Provides a description of the file contents (ie. the header)
   * __Inline comments:__ Indicated by double forward slashes, everything after the comment identifier is